2025 Mainland Football Leagues

-The 2025 Mainland Football Leagues will be the 26th season of football in the Mainland Football federation.
-There are four main men's leagues and four main women's leagues.
-The main men's leagues are Southern League, Canterbury Premiership League, Nelson Bays Premiership League, and Canterbury Championship League, respectively tier 2, 3, 3 and 4 among New Zealand men's league system.
-The main women's leagues are South Island League, Canterbury Women's Premiership League, Nelson Bays Women's Premiership League, and Canterbury Women's Championship League, respectively tier 2, 3, 3 and 4 among New Zealand women's league system.
+The 2025 Mainland Football Leagues was the 26th season of football in the Mainland Football federation.
+There were four main men's leagues and four main women's leagues.
+The main men's leagues were Southern League, Canterbury Premiership League, Nelson Bays Premiership League, and Canterbury Championship League, respectively tier 2, 3, 3 and 4 among New Zealand men's league system.
+The main women's leagues were South Island League, Canterbury Women's Premiership League, Nelson Bays Women's Premiership League, and Canterbury Women's Championship League, respectively tier 2, 3, 3 and 4 among New Zealand women's league system.

-Along with the main football leagues, there are two main regional knockout cups and charity cups.
-The main knockout cups are English Cup for all men's teams and Reta Fitzpatrick Cup for all women's teams, with generally only first teams participate.
+Along with the main football leagues, there were two main regional knockout cups and charity cups.
+The main knockout cups were English Cup for all men's teams and Reta Fitzpatrick Cup for all women's teams, with generally only first teams participate.
 The main Canterbury men's charity cup is the Whero Cup for Canterbury Men's Championship League and Men's Division 1 as well as the reserve teams from Canterbury Men's Premiership League.
 The Canterbury women's charity cup is the Māwhero Cup for all Canterbury Championship League, Division 1 and Sunday League teams.

-In the men's Southern League, all seven Canterbury teams are eligible to participate in the Hurley Shield, a challenge shield that has been running since 2007.
-While in the women's South Island League, all five Canterbury teams are eligible to participate in the Hawkey Shield, that has been running since 2014.
+In the men's Southern League, all seven Canterbury teams were eligible to participate in the Hurley Shield, a challenge shield that has been running since 2007.
+In the women's South Island League, all five Canterbury teams were eligible to participate in the Hawkey Shield, that has been running since 2014.

-All four of the Canterbury Premiership and Championship leagues are sponsored by New World, while both the Nelson Bays Men's and Women's Premiership leagues are sponsored by Nelson Pines.
-Both Canterbury challenge shields are sponsored by R&B Build.
+All four of the Canterbury Premiership and Championship leagues were sponsored by New World, while both the Nelson Bays Men's and Women's Premiership leagues were sponsored by Nelson Pines.
+Both Canterbury challenge shields were sponsored by R&B Build.

 Men's competitions

 Southern League

-The Southern League sits above the Canterbury Premiership and Nelson Bays Premiership from the Mainland Region and the Southern Premier League of the Southern Region.
+The Southern League sits above the Canterbury Premiership and Nelson Bays Premiership from the Mainland Region and the Southern Premiership League of the Southern Region.
 The league is run by New Zealand Football as part of the New Zealand National League, and is overseen by Mainland Football and Southern Football alongside New Zealand Football.

 The 2025 Southern League is the fourth season of a full 10 team league, and the fifth season overall.
 Ten teams will compete in the league – nine teams from the previous season plus a promoted team.
-The promoted team from the previous season is Wanaka, who were the 2024 Southern Premier League runners-up.
+The promoted team from the previous season is Wanaka, who were the 2024 Southern Premiership League runners-up.

 Wanaka won the Southern League Playoff series 9–4 on aggregate over Waimakariri United.
 2025 is Wanaka's first season in the Southern League.
 They replaced FC Twenty 11, who finished last in the previous season.
 FC Twenty 11 spent two seasons in the league, finishing tenth in both seasons.